TheDeanLab/thedeanlab.github.io/source/index.rst

 .. _dean-lab-home:

 ######################################################
-The Dean Lab at the University of Texas Southwestern
+The Dean Lab at UTSW
 ######################################################